yohman/pfhp/README.md

 In this example, the household has five members spanning three generations, all living under a single roof, a typical housing condition in early modern Japan.
 The grandparents will live well into their 70's, the head of the household, now 39 years old, married a woman from outside his village, but we know that they would both die before they reach 70.
 Their only daughter, who is 6 years old, will unfortunately only live to be 11 years old.

-This, and many, many more narratives, are available to witness via this interactive web platform.
+This, and many more narratives are available to witness via this interactive web platform.
+In doing so, we discover patterns previously not seen through tabular or other forms of data analysis, as the visual narratives convey the human story in an immersive manner.

 [https://yohman.github.io/pfhp/households.html](https://yohman.github.io/pfhp/households.html)

 ![alt text](image-5.png)

+## Acknowledgements

+This project is being developed at the [Population and Family History Center](https://www.pfhp-japan.info/) at [Reitaku University](https://www.reitaku-u.ac.jp/), Japan.